 How to Harvest and Store Basil

-1. Basil is ready for harvesting when it's leaves are visibly mature.
-At this point their should be 3-5 sets of basil leaves per plant.
+- Basil is ready for harvesting when it's leaves are visibly mature.
+At this point there should be 3-5 sets of basil leaves per plant.